kadrlica/throwback/README.md

 ![ROOT of evil](data/root-of-evil.png)

 What a beautiful plot!
-How can I ever get something so attractive with `matplotlib`?
+Can I ever get something so attractive with `matplotlib`?

 ```
 import throwback.cm